marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 on their side to fix the issue in a timely manner.
 This is a great example of how the *widget frosting* business model explained by Eric Raymond in *The Cathedral and the Bazaar* would simplify everybody's life.
-This indirect-sale value model applies specifically to hardware manufacturers, for which, developing and maintaining the software/firmware is often just an overhead.
+This indirect-sale value model applies specifically to hardware manufacturers, for whom, developing and maintaining the software/firmware is often just an overhead.
 The number of benefits that would arise as a consequence of releasing the software under an open license are to be seriously taken into consideration.
-For the moment, let's fire up the email client (rather than the IDE) and beg for a fix...

 Updates
 =======
-   * It turns out the QLogic cLOM8214 are affected by the same issue, and can boot just fine if *PXENV\_UNDI\_ISR\_OUT\_OURS* is  always set.
-However, this NIC has been discontinued and no fixes whatsover will be provided. *Widget frosting*, anybody...?
+   * It turns out the QLogic cLOM8214 is affected by the same issue, and can boot just fine if *PXENV\_UNDI\_ISR\_OUT\_OURS* is  always set.
+However, this NIC has been discontinued and no fixes whatsoever will be provided.
+Speaking of *widget frosting*...
    * Chelsio has provided a firmware fix which allows to boot correctly with lpxelinux 6.03